ZZ-Cat/CRSFforArduino/README.md

 - CRSF for Arduino is not compatible with AVR based microcontrollers.
   - This is because the AVR microcontrollers are simply not powerful enough to meet the minimum requirements of the CRSF protocol.
-- Certain instances of DMA can cause SAMD51 based development boards to crash.
-  - A workaround is in place to prevent this from happening, but it is not a permanent solution.
-  - This is currently being investigated.
+- The current DMA driver for both SAMD21 and SAMD51 targets have proven to be problematic and have been disabled for the time being.
 - Software serial is not supported.
   - This is because software serial is not capable of running at the required baud rate of 420 KB/s.
   - This also means that CRSF for Arduino is restricted to using hardware serial only.
-- CRSF for Arduino provides no sensor drivers.
+- CRSF for Arduino provides no sensor drivers for telemetry.
 This is by design.
   - There are already plenty of libraries out there that provide sensor drivers for your development board.
   - You are free to use any sensor library that you want with CRSF for Arduino.